All Episodes

 He's beaten the GOP leadership in election after election.

-He was in Texas, he's a Harvard graduate.
+He was in Texas.

-He's got all these got a great resume.
+He's got a great resume.

-What do you mean what's Ted Cruz done?
+What do you mean, what's Ted Cruz done?

 These are criticisms coming from conservatives, by the way.

-As I real question is, what has Ted Cruz stopped?
+Real question is, what has Ted Cruz stopped?

 And that takes us to what the left loves to point out, and that's the government shutdown.